This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Almond Milk – I usually use whole milk in my cinnamon rolls, but I swapped it out for organic almond milk.
 It’s rich in good fats and is a good source of Vitamin E.

-- Healthy Fat – I used much less butter than I normally do.
+- Healthy Fats – I used much less butter than I normally do.
 I highly recommend using organic, grass fed butter if you can.
 But you can also swap it out for coconut oil for a healthier alternative as well.
 Turn these into vegan cinnamon rolls by swapping out the butter for a vegan butter or coconut oil and you’re all set.

 Ingredients for this cinnamon roll recipe